 Turcot syndrome is a condition in which cells become abnormal and form masses called polyps.
-A polyp is benign (noncancerous) but can eventually turn malignant (cancerous, meaning it can spread to other parts of the body).
+A polyp is benign, meaning noncancerous, but can eventually turn malignant.
+If a polyp becomes malignant, meaning cancerous, it can spread to other parts of the body.
 Turcot syndrome is rare and is considered to be an alternative form of two more common syndromes associated with polyp formations: Lynch syndrome and familial adenomatous polyposis (FAP).

-People with Turcot syndrome have multiple adenomatous colon polyps (polyps in the colon made up of cells that form mucous), an increased risk of colorectal cancer , and an increased risk of brain cancer .
+People with Turcot syndrome have multiple adenomatous colon polyps, which are polyps in the colon made up of cells that form mucous, an increased risk of colorectal cancer , and an increased risk of brain cancer .
 The type of brain cancer generally depends on whether the Turcot syndrome is more similar to Lynch syndrome or FAP.
 The two most common types of brain tumors in Turcot syndrome are:

 What causes Turcot syndrome?